karenhsumar/420/capta.md

 celebration.
 But the origin story does hint at the prevalence of marijuana use in high school.
 Exactly how common is cannabis consumption for teens?
 Let's find out.

 *Note: Source code and data for this article, including all visualizations, are in this [Github repo](https://github.com/capta-journal/420).
-You can welcome to fork the repo, edit it, and republish your version within [capta.studio](https://www.capta.studio/publish).*
+You are welcome to fork the repo, edit it, and republish your version within [capta.studio](https://www.capta.studio/publish).*

 The Youth Risk Behavior Surveillance System [(YRBSS)](https://www.cdc.gov/healthyyouth/data/yrbs/index.htm) is a biannual